solidpixel/solidpixel.github.io/_posts/2021-11-23-floats_in_shaders.md

 This design means that the value of `animation_step` gets larger and larger over time.
-The jumpy animation was caused by the magnitude of the number increasing to the point where the precision reduced to just a few "steps" in the active range of the `cos()` function, and eventually the magnitude gets so large that there are no "steps" in the active range of `cos()` function so the UI widget stops moving all together.
+The jumpy animation was caused by the magnitude of the number increasing to the point where the precision reduced to just a few "steps" in the active range of the `cos()` function.
+Eventually the magnitude gets so large that there are no "steps" in the active range of the `cos()` function so the UI widget stops moving all together.

 When dealing with rotations and angles remember that `sin()` and `cos()` are periodic functions that repeat.
-Values in the range `[0 and 2π)` are interesting, values above that bring nothing new.
+Values in the range `[0, 2π)` are interesting, interesting, values above that bring nothing new.
 In this case we modified the application to compute the rotation on the CPU, wrapping the value whenever it exceeded 2π to preserve the precision, and uploaded the wrapped value to the shader as a uniform.
 A quick fix, and no more skipping animations!

 **Footnote:** It's worth noting that while this application seemed to work using a `highp` variable, even that would have hit problems after a few weeks of uptime.
 This sounds odd for games, but it is not uncommon to see that level of uptime in system user interfaces for phones or embedded applications.
-Designs reliant on ever-incrementing floating point values should always be viewed with suspicion.
+Designs reliant on ever-incrementing floating-point values should always be viewed with suspicion.

 #4: Exploit the sign bit